cortexlabs/cortex/docs/clients/cli.md

   -c, --config string          path to a cluster configuration file -n, --name string            name of the cluster
-  -r, --region string          aws region of the cluster -o, --output string          output format: one of pretty|json (default "pretty") -e, --configure-env string   name of environment to configure -d, --debug                  save the current cluster state to a file
+  -r, --region string          aws region of the cluster -o, --output string          output format: one of pretty|json|yaml (default "pretty") -e, --configure-env string   name of environment to configure -d, --debug                  save the current cluster state to a file
       --print-config           print the cluster config